py2ai/py2ai.github.io/_posts/2021-01-16-How-to-visualize-real-time-world-wide-earth-quakes.md

 categories: [Python learning series]
 mathjax: true
 featured-img: earthquakes
-summary: This tutorial is about visualization of the most recent earthquakes on the planet Earth.
+description: This tutorial is about visualization of the most recent earthquakes on the planet Earth.
 ---
 Hi friends! today we will use two libraries in Python 3 to plot the balloons to represent the earthquakes.
 We will use a Red balloon for an earthquake above 5 magnitude and Green balloon for less than 5.
 You can tweak the icon_anchor=(9,25) for (horizontal, vertical) adjustments of the text over balloon.